Order of Celebrating Matrimony, Second Edition, What’s New?

 On November 12, 2013, the U.S. Bishops approved two documents with far reaching effects for the Sacrament of Marriage:

 - the English translation of the Order of Celebrating Matrimony, Second Typical Edition;

 - particular adaptations to the Order of Celebrating Matrimony for the United States.

 Following the Second Vatican Council (1962-65), the Church published a revised Order of Celebrating Matrimony (in Latin) in 1969 and the official English translation was published in 1970.
-In 1991, a revised version of this Order of Marriage was published (in Latin), but the English translation was delayed for various reasons until now.
+In 1991, a revised version of this Order of Matrimony was published (in Latin), but the English translation was delayed for various reasons until now.
 In summer 2015, Rome gave its required approval to the work voted on by the U.S. Bishops.
-Once this newly revised text has been thoroughly reviewed and presented to publishers, it will be ready for us in the Dioceses of the United States.
+Available for purchase on August 25, 2016, the new Order can be used as of September 8, 2016 and must be used as of December 30, 2016 and after.

 What’s New in the Second Edition?